When it comes to the casting process, centrifugal casting is a very good and efficient type of casting process.

 In the Horizontal casting process, we preferred to manufacture the products with long cylindrical parts where the casting length is much longer than the outside diameter.

 The horizontal casting process is a cost-effective method and it produces high-quality tubular components.
 Here In horizontal a mold, or die, spins about a horizontal axis and it casts parts having an axis of revolution.

-And Centrifugal casting is further divided into three types: True centrifugal casting Semi-centrifugal casting and Centrifuged casting.
+And Centrifugal casting is further divided into three types: True centrifugal casting, Semi-centrifugal casting, and Centrifuged casting.

-Lets look these three too.
+Let’s look at these three too.

 True centrifugal casting:

 True centrifugal casting is a centrifugal casting process.
 The process is used for making symmetrical round hollow sections.
 Here there is no use of core and asymmetrical hollow section is created by pure centrifugal action.

 In this casting process, a mold is rotated fast about its central axis as the metal is poured into it.
 With the use of Centrifugal force, we distribute liquid metal over the outer surface of the mold.

 The Centrifugal force tends the poured metal and the freezing metal to fly outward, or away from the axis of rotation.

 Now, this process creates high pressure on the casting material and the lighter slag or oxides being pushed towards the center.